AbDew-20/Mimic_Preprocessor/README.md

 ## License

-This library is available to anybody free of charge, under the terms of [MIT License](LICENSE.md).
+This tool is available to anybody free of charge, under the terms of [MIT License](LICENSE).